A 'MUST-HEAR' SOUND

 A DECADE AND A HALF AGO

-As kids, Janet Turner and Stacey Kay used to compete against each other in singing contests.
+As kids, Janet Turner and Stacey Kay used to compete against each other in country singing contests.

-The first time they met, Stacey was just 8 years old and Janet a little older.
-Over the years they each took their turn winning various contests and even though some competitors took it a little too seriously, they actually cheered on the other and became lifelong friends.
+The first time they met, Stacey was just 8 years old and Janet a bit older.
+Over the years, they each took their turn winning various contests and even though some competitors took it a little too seriously, they cheered each other on and became lifelong friends.

-Luke Stapleton (aka the Human Record) started beatboxing as a small child.
-Coming from a "show biz family", Luke would listen to his dad play the drums in their house and recreate the sounds using only his mouth.
-He also maintains that his childhood stutter was gone upon the introduction of music to his life.
+Luke Stapleton (aka the Human Record) started beatboxing as a small child before he even knew that it was "a thing".
+Coming from a show-biz family, Luke would listen to his dad play the drums in their house and recreate the sounds using only his mouth.
+He also says that his childhood stutter was gone upon the introduction of beatboxing to his life.
 "My brain was faster than my mouth", says Luke.
 If you see him beatbox now, you can see quite clearly, that his mouth has caught up!

-Joe Oliva started his musical journey later than most kids who dream of being on stage.
+Bass singer, Joe Oliva started his musical journey later than most kids who dream of being on stage.
 In his last year of high school, Joe joined his school choir after the director heard his bass voice barrelling down the school halls and begged him to join.
-And he hasn't stopped singing since.
+And he hasn't stopped singing since!

-So in early 2012, Eh440 was born and they got lucky from the start.
-Most bands’ first gig is at a backyard BBQ or wedding.
-Eh440’s first gig was performing the national anthems for the Valentine's Day 2012 Toronto Raptors vs. New York Knicks NBA game.
+In early 2012, Eh440 was born and they got lucky from the start.
+Most bands' first gig is at a backyard BBQ or birthday party.
+Eh440's first gig was performing the national anthems for the Valentine's Day 2012 Toronto Raptors vs. New York Knicks NBA game.
 Singing in an arena for 20,000 people?
 Pretty good first gig!

 So, Eh440 is a mix of 5 people from 5 very different backgrounds and musical genres.
-Joe's been a low bass singer his entire life, Luke's an urban beatboxer, Janet identifies as a country/pop singer, Stacey's soul/rap/pop, and Jake likes contemporary vocal/pop music.
+Joe's been a low bass singer his entire life, Luke's an urban beatboxer, Janet identifies as a country/pop singer, Stacey's pop/rap, and Tafari likes soul/pop.

 Together they form "an unforgettable combination of crazy beatboxing, sassy rapping, killer harmonies, and fresh, urban, RnB-influenced compositions".